Biblical Translation Copyright disclaimers

 The explanation for this section of Holy Scripture will be shared in a verse-by-verse style format to assist in providing correct context – the end result will ideally show a person that in no place has the commandment of circumcision been abolished.

-Before continuing, a reader is highly encouraged to read the entire chapter of 1 Corinthians 7 on its own, and from this they will note that the entire chapter is addressing men and women and the topic of singleness (unmarried), being ‘betrothed’ [‘maiden/virgin’ (G3933)], being widowed, and marriage itself.
+Before continuing, a reader is highly encouraged to read the entire chapter of 1 Corinthians 7 on its own.
+From this they will note that the entire chapter is addressing men and women and the topic of singleness (unmarried), being ‘betrothed’ [‘maiden/virgin’ (G3933)], being widowed, and marriage itself.

-Yes, a person will find that the entire chapter both above, and below verses 17 to 24 is addressing relationships, and it is this which also assists in determining correct context.
+Yes, a person will find that the entire chapter both above and below verses 17 to 24, is addressing relationships, and it is this which also assists in determining correct context for this passage.

 Verse By Verse Explanation

 17 But as God hath distributed to every man, as the Lord hath called every one, so let him walk.
 And so ordain I in all churches.

 [meaning; whether single or married, at the time of one believing ‘in Christ’, when the L-RD G-d has called that person to believe, let him walk, let him remain as is – married or single – provided they do not have desire, otherwise a single person may get married (1 Cor 7:9).

 This is referencing passages such as 1 Corinthians 7:6-9, and 7:26-28 which are just above and below this passage]

 18 Is any man called being circumcised?

 [meaning; at the time of believing ‘in Christ’, is this man/women ‘single‘?]